 CCMWA currently has no plans for debt issuance and will fund its capital improvement projects via use of a pay-as-you-go funding plan over the next five-year planning horizon.
 However, if rates become favorable, refinancing of existing debt may occur.
 CCMWA has one debt issue outstanding: a revenue bond issued in 2015 used to refinance previously issued debt.
-During 2019, CCMWA funded the defeasance of an outstanding 2009 revenue bond with cash, resulting in a \$5.7 million per year reduction in debt service through 2021 that will partially offset the revenue loss when Paulding County is no longer a significant customer of CCMWA.

 CCMWA's current capital improvement plan takes into consideration the expectation of continued modest economic growth in its service area in the next five years, along with the loss of most of its sales to Paulding County.
-Reduced capital spending, particularly on projects previously anticipated to meet a growing need for water in Paulding County, will also offset the revenue loss when Paulding County begins operating their own system.
+Reduced capital spending, particularly on projects previously anticipated to meet a growing need for water in Paulding County, will also offset the revenue loss as Paulding County continues to increase their operating capacity within their own system

 CCMWA implemented its first multi-year rate program in January 2014, which set annual rate increases at 4 percent through 2018.
 However, due to CCMWA's strong financial position and higher than anticipated net income year-over-year, a revised 5-year rate program was introduced beginning January 2017, which set annual rate increases at 3 percent through 2021.
 At the request of CCMWA's board, the rate program is reviewed and, if needed, revised each year during the budget process.
 This review process resulted in a 2 percent annual rate increase for 2018 through 2020.
 During development of the 2020 budget, a new planning estimate was set of 2.5 percent annual rate increases for the 4-year period through 2024.
-This rate program was adopted during the 2021 budget development process and is anticipated to accommodate modest increases in the Consumer Price Index and the Construction Cost Index over the period.
+This rate program was continued during the 2022 budget development process and is anticipated to accommodate modest increases in the Consumer Price Index and the Construction Cost Index over the period.
 By utilizing integrated long-term capital improvement planning, correlated rate adjustments, appropriate use of net position and a continued focus on operational efficiency, CCMWA expects a positive financial future.